naveenprincepanakkal/lastfmSearch/README.md

 # Lastfm Search

+1. Project is done using MVVM pattern
-1. Show artist, album or songs details from https://www.last.fm
+2. Show artist, album or songs details from https://www.last.fm
-2. User can search artist, album or songs
+3. User can search artist, album or songs
-3. Lazy loads the images
+4. Lazy loads the images

 # Third Party Libaray uses